-(1) Have a likelihood of less than one chance in 10 of exceeding the quantities calculated according to Table 1 (Appendix A); and

-(2) Have a likelihood of less than one chance in 1,000 of exceeding ten times the quantities calculated according to Table 1 (Appendix A).
+- (1) Have a likelihood of less than one chance in 10 of exceeding the quantities calculated according to Table 1 (Appendix A); and - (2) Have a likelihood of less than one chance in 1,000 of exceeding ten times the quantities calculated according to Table 1 (Appendix A).
 [Italics added for emphasis.]

 Table 1 of Appendix A of 40 CFR part 191 defines a set of permissible release limits for the isotopes of concern.
 In instructions accompanying this table, guidelines are suggested for the appropriate use of Table 1 quantities in conducting a performance assessment.
 For each isotope, the ratio of the predicted cumulative release to the accessible environment over 10,000 years to the permissible release limit listed in the table is to be calculated.
 The ratio thus obtained is often referred to as the "normalized release" for each isotope.
 The normalized releases for all isotopes in the table are then added together to form the sum of the normalized releases.
 For example, the limit given in Table 1 for cumulative releases of each listed plutonium isotope to the accessible environment for 10,000 years after disposal is 100 curies per unit of waste disposed of at the site.
-If the estimated cumulative release for this isotope is 70 curies per unit of waste, the normalized release for this fashion for each isotope in Table 1.
+If the estimated cumulative release over 10,000 years for the isotope is 70 curies per unit of waste, the normalized release for this isotope is calculated as 70/100 = 0.70.
+The normalized release is to be calculated in this fashion for each isotope in Table 1.